equinor/appsec/docs/guidelines/logging-monitoring.md

 The granularity of logging and frequency of monitoring will depend on the criticality of the application and of the information managed by it.

 Iterative **threat modeling sessions** should be conducted to access the level of logging and monitoring required.
 These sessions should involve the BSO/TPM as they will be the best equipped to provide insight into the business and security requirements of the application.

+Depending on your selected log strategy, you should consider having **immutable logs**, especially if you are handling confidential data.

 ```Critical or sensitive information, access tokens, secrets, source code, keys, certificates, etc.. are examples of what should never be logged.```